Quasolaris/Hacked-for-Nuclear-War/SCS_documentation/SCS_error_codes.md

 ### Overview

-The **Submarine Command System (SCS)** is a hardened, real-time computer used to control nuclear submarine systems.
+The **Submarine Command System (SCS)** is a hardened, real-time (time-sharing) computer used to control nuclear submarine systems.
 It is responsible for navigation, reactor control, weapons control and communication.

 ---